unreno/viral-identification/README.md

 This basically means that your job will probably need a script.

-Don't even need a script

-Actually, kinda do NEED a script.
-The command converts pipes to strings.

 But don't need a complex script.
 Processing is a series of pipes from S3(or ftp) to S3.

-I don't think that including pipes in the command is acceptable.

-They just get converted to strings and then passed as params to the first command.

-viral_identification.bash

-array_handler.bash